FormidableLabs/nuka-carousel/README.md

 ### New parameters in v5

 - frameAriaLabel - customize the aria-label of the frame container of the carousel.
 This is useful when you have more than one carousel on the page.
 (Included in v5.0.3)

+- adaptiveHeight - this property is useful if you have slides with different height.
+The carousel with adapth its height to the slides.
+Replacement of `heightMode="current"` v4 property.
+(Included in v5.0.9)

 ### What about v5.1